Klairm/chip8/README.md

 ## TODO:
 - Read ROMs from USB ( should be easy to implement )
+- Allow the user to return into the file menu
 - Optimize switch hell
 - Clean code ( it's fucking mess ) ( for real I need to clean this)